404Birti/Induction-/README.md

 Each student introduced themselves with: their name, school , hobbies , strengths , weeknesses , achievements , accomplishments and a few other things

 > Felt like a soft launch — everyone’s story packed into 2 minutes.
 Surprisingly humanizing.

+## 5th August

+### BEEE (Basics of Electrical & Electronics Engineering)
+The day began with an introduction to BEEE — no heavy circuits yet, just a walkthrough of what the subject holds and how it's going to unfold over the semester.
+It felt more like a teaser trailer than the movie, but it did the job.

+>  Introductions (again)
+Another round — this time just our **names, a hobby**, and **board marks**.
+Faster, less pressure, and less overthinking... thankfully.

+### Chemistry Orientation
+The chemistry faculty gave us an overview of what the subject would look like — how it's split across different streams, how internal/external marks are divided, and a basic sense of where it fits in.
+Honestly, it wasn’t hardcore studying, but it still managed to hold attention.

+### Break (12:30 PM – 2:00 PM)
+We used the break to wander a bit — campus exploration continues.
+This time we checked out the **sports complex**.
+Didn’t find the badminton courts (a little disappointing), but billiards made up for it in the most unexpected way.
+Smooth, quiet, focused — kinda liked it.
+There's still so much campus left to see, but we're getting there.

+### ID Card Photos
+2 PM was for photos.
+It went smoother than expected.
+Not sure if it captured me right — either ways....its done

+---

+> Not an intense day academically, but it had its own rhythm.
+Slowly settling into the space... and maybe even starting to find pieces of myself in it.
+Just not all of them yet.